SCM-International-US/backend-boiler-plate/README.md

 * System dependencies

 * Configuration
+To start the server just run `rails server` you can change the environment from production, dev, etc just uses `rails server --help`
 * Database creation
 To make changes to the database do not make changes directly to the `schema.rb` file, run the command `rails g migration "short_migration_identifier"` and make descriptions of the changes you want to make to the table